-Pitta is hot, light, clear and viscous and has a penetrating power, mobile, pungent, sour and has strong foul smell.
+Pitta is hot, light, clear, viscous, mobile, pungent, sour and has strong foul smell and has a penetrating power.
 It tends to move upward and downward (on the principle of gravity).
 It increases heat and body temperature as well as appetite and thirst.
 It maintains the complexion, color and luster of skin.
-It renders the skin soft and thin.
+It renders the skin soft and thin texture.
 It also maintains the vision.
 Its main sites are digestive tract, body fluids, blood, sweat, skin, eyes and brain.

-Pachak Pitta: (digestive fire) - The gastro-intestinal tract is the seat of Pachak Pitta.
-The fire digests and transforms food, emulsifying food fats and separating absorbable nutrients from wastes, so they may be passed to lacteals by absorption (Food becoming partially digested in the stomach is called chyme.
+- Pachak Pitta (Digestive Fire): The gastro-intestinal tract is the seat of Pachak Pitta.
+The fire digests and transforms food, emulsifies food fats and separates absorbable nutrients from wastes, so they may be passed to lacteals by absorption (Food becoming partially digested in the stomach is called chime).
 This chyme passes into the small intestine where it becomes digested by the pancreatic juice and bile.
 The usable byproduct is lymph and fatty matter, or chyle.
 The chyle moves through lacteals, or lymphatic vessels which carry chyle from small intestine to the thoracic duct.
 From the thoracic duct, the chyle is sent into the blood).
-Pachaka (digestive enzymes), through digestion, automatically nourishes the other four Pittas.
+Pachak (digestive enzymes), through digestion, automatically nourishes the other four Pittas.

 The biological combination of solid and liquids in varying proportions is responsible for the varying structure and composition of various tissues like body fluids (Rasa), semen, blood, muscle, fat, bone marrow and brain.